 USDA's Food Safety and Inspection Service (FSIS) regulates the labeling of meat and poultry.
 The Food and Drug Administration (FDA) is responsible for all other foods.
 Information on labeling is available from FDA's Food Labeling & Nutrition website.
 Or check out the FDA's Nutrition Education Resources and Materials website.

-Where can I find healthy recipes for different ethnicities?
+Where can I find healthy recipes for different cultures and traditions?

-Nutrition.gov collects recipes for a variety of ethnicities including Native American, Latino, and African American on the Ethnic Cooking page.
+Nutrition.gov collects recipes for a variety of cultures including Native American, Latino, and African American on the Culture and Food page.

 I've just moved to a new area and would like to find out if there is a farmers market nearby.